 where $D$ is the collection of textual documents (and $|D|$ is the number of documents in the collection) and $\{T \in D: w \in T\}$ is the subset of the documents in the collection $D$ that contain the word $w$.

 Then, let $T_1$, $T_2$, $\dots$, $T_N$ be the collection of $N$ political texts which we want to scale, with their corresponding distributional semantic vectors $e(T_1)$, $e(T_2)$, $\dots$, $e(T_N)$, computed from word embeddings as described above.
-We can then, for any two of these texts $T_i$ and $T_j$ measure the semantic similarity between them by comparing their respective embeddings, i.e., by comparing $e(T_i)$ with $e(T_j)$.
+We can then measure the semantic similarity between any two texts $T_i$ and $T_j$ by comparing their respective embeddings, i.e., by comparing $e(T_i)$ with $e(T_j)$.
 Following common practice with respect to vector-space text representations, we measure the semantic similarity between two texts $T_i$ and $T_j$ as the cosine of the angle that their respective embedding vectors enclose:

 where $e(T_i) \cdot e(T_j)$ is the dot product between vectors $e(T_i)$ and $e(T_j)$ and $\lVert e(T) \rVert$ denotes the Euclidean norm of the vector $e(T)$.
-By computing the above similarity for every possible pair of texts in our collection\footnote{In a collection of $N$ texts there are $\frac{N(N-1)}{2}$ different text pairs, i.e., we need to compute $\frac{N(N-1)}{2}$ similarity scores.}, we give rise to a fully-connected weighted graph,\footnote{A fully-connected weighted graph is a graph in which there is an edge between every two vertices and there is a numeric weight assigned to each edge.} which we call the \textit{similarity graph}.
-The vertices in the similarity graph denote individual texts of our text collection (i.e., vertex $V_i$ corresponds to the text $T_i$), whereas the weights of the edges denote how semantically similar the two texts are (i.e., the weight of the edge between vertices $V_i$ and $V_j$ is $w_{ij} = \mathit{sim}(T_i, T_j)$).
+By computing the above similarity for every possible pair of texts in our collection,\footnote{In a collection of $N$ texts there are $\frac{N(N-1)}{2}$ different text pairs, i.e., we need to compute $\frac{N(N-1)}{2}$ similarity scores.} we give rise to a fully-connected weighted graph\footnote{A fully-connected weighted graph is a graph in which there is an edge between every two vertices and there is a numeric weight assigned to each edge.} which we call the \textit{similarity graph}.
+The vertices in the similarity graph denote individual texts in our text collection (i.e., vertex $V_i$ corresponds to the text $T_i$), whereas the weights of the edges denote how semantically similar the two texts are (i.e., the weight of the edge between vertices $V_i$ and $V_j$ is $w_{ij} = \mathit{sim}(T_i, T_j)$).
 Again, note that, while in the default variant of SemScale we use the cosine similarity between aggregated embedding vectors $e(T_i)$ and $e(T_j)$, one can set $\mathit{sim}(T_i, T_j)$ to be any other function that measures some type of similarity between texts in order to induce the similarity graph.
 We empirically investigate two other similarity functions in Section \textsc{Validation Experiments}.
 Our graph-based scaling algorithm that we describe next is completely agnostic to how the similarity scores (i.e., weights of the edges of the similarity graph) have been computed.\\